jamescarson3/ctls2017/docs/intro_to_python_07a.md

 Error: invalid literal for int() with base 10: 'x'
 ~~~

 So far, the examples have basically caught the exceptions to show a more nicely formatted error message (and avoid showing the traceback).
 While tracebacks are good for the developer, it is arguably better to not show them to end users.
+Can we do more with the caught exception?
 In some cases, it may be possible to *fix* the error in the except clause and continue running the code.
 Here is a (completely contrived) example:

 ~~~python
 var1 = '1'